I’ve been through depression last 2015. Though I didn’t go through any clinical check-up by a doctor yet I know for sure that I have the gloomy bug.

-Look and value what you have right now.
-If you lost something, they’re never meant to stay.
-If you think he’s the best and he leaves you behind, then heaven is preparing you for a better best.
-There’s always a reason to everything that happens so just find positivity in everything that’s happening in your life right now because every one has a different story to tell.
+Value what you have right now.
+If you lost something you thought was best for you, it was never meant to stay.
+Heaven is preparing you for a better best.
+There’s always a reason for everything that happens so find positivity in everything that’s happening in your life right now because everyone has a different story to tell.
 Maybe your path is not for having an early settlement.
-Maybe, God wants you to enjoy what you have and what you want to accomplish by yourself, not with somebody.
+Maybe God wants you to enjoy what you have and what you want to accomplish by yourself, not with somebody.

 To continue the list,

 - Enjoy other’s company.
 Eat with your good old friends.
-Meet new people.
-Hangout with humans that are open minded and can vibe with whatever you talk with
+Meet new people and hang out with like-minded people.

-- Never sleep late or you’d end up crying ’til you sleep.
+- Never sleep late, or you’ll end up crying until you sleep.
 Be busy and end the day with no energy to think of stupid things.

 - Be yourself.
-Do all the things you want to do and missed doing ever since you focused your attention on him.
+Do all the things you missed doing.

 Lastly, you need to start with yourself.

 Love yourself.
-Don’t stoop down and think of getting back with him.
+Don’t stoop down and think of getting back.
 Remember, you should be the one who got away.
 Never settle for less.
 Raise your self-awareness and don’t doubt yourself nor your decisions.
 Run wild with life but slow down when you need to.
 Never forget to pause and reflect from your mistakes.
 Talk to your heart and discover what it wants to achieve.

 To end the list,

 - Never ask “what if” and “why” questions.
-Never ask yourself why he didn’t chose you or what’s wrong with you.
+Don’t ask why he didn’t choose you, or what’s wrong with you.

 And if by any chance you fall in love again, never assume, expect nor demand.
 Just make things fall naturally.